top of page

 Step 1: Stop by the front desk and say, "I want to be a Junior Explorer!"

-Step 2: After listening to the instructions, go through the exhibit hall and fill out three pages from the booklet.
+Step 2: After listening to the instructions, go through the exhibit hall and fill out at least three pages from the booklet.

 Step 3: Go back to the front desk and receive your official certificate and badge!